anirudhbhalekar/evap_optimizer/README.md

 The inputs necessary to achieve result will be given in the ```Controls``` tab, values can be scraped and fed into the machine (API for this will be available soon)

-Note: this application uses openweathermap.org for forecast loading (free calls so API Key is available on request if source-code modifications need to be made)
+Note: this application uses openweathermap.org for forecast loading (API Key is free, available on request if source-code modifications need to be made)